NaimTheDev/scopecraft/README.md

 npm run dev
 ```

-This starts the ScopeCraft development server on `http://localhost:5173` with hot reloading enabled.
+This starts the MyAppCostEstimator development server on `http://localhost:5173` with hot reloading enabled.

 ### Available Scripts